Skip to main content

 • nutrient liquid fertiliser (which will be used on farmland).

-This is the first time this technology will be used to process food scraps on a large scale in New Zealand.
+This is the first time this technology has been used to process food scraps on a large scale in New Zealand.

-If any contaminants (such as glass, metal or plastic) are found in the process, the plant has machinery that will remove them so that they don’t end up in the liquid fertiliser.
+If any contaminants (such as glass, metal or plastic) are found in the process, the plant has machinery that removes them so that they don’t end up in the liquid fertiliser.

 How we monitor the food scraps facility